AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 - Log out

 Developer Goals
-- Demonstrate a solid understanding of MongoDB, Heroku and Python
+- Demonstrate a solid understanding of MongoDB, Heroku and Python.
-- Build an inviting, clean and useful cocktail recipe website
+- Build an inviting, clean and useful cocktail recipe website.
-- Make the site easy to use and navigate which provides a positive experience
+- Make the site easy to use and navigate which provides a positive experience.
-- Build up portfolio
+- Build up portfolio.

 Website Owner Goals
 - Have an easy-to-use site that encourages users to interact with it